The BA program in Russian trains students in both written and spoken Russian and in Russian literature, culture, and civilization.

-Russian training can help students seeking careers in engineering, medicine, business, journalism, library and information science, natural and physical sciences, and the social and military sciences.
+Russian training can help students seeking careers in medicine, engineering, business, journalism, library and information science, natural and physical sciences, and the social and military sciences.
 Studying Russian also may be helpful for students interested in law or international relations.

 Some government agencies seek job candidates with advanced training in Russian and give preference to applicants who combine language proficiency with a well-rounded background in area studies.
 Exceptional students may pursue careers as interpreters or in literary or technical translation.

-- Beginning Composition and Conversation
+- Beginning Composition and Conversation I or II

 - Third-Year Russian I–II

 - Fourth-Year Russian I–II